Solar reflectance index SRI explained roofing

 White TPO/PVC membrane: SRI 80-90.
 The top performer.
 This is why TPO dominates commercial flat roofing in Austin.

+In Austin's competitive roofing market, understanding this helps homeowners make better decisions.
 Stone-coated steel (light colors): SRI 40-55.
 The ceramic granules reflect more than standard shingles but less than bare metal.

+Central Texas property owners face unique challenges here due to the region's 6-8 annual hailstorms and 100ยฐF+ summer temperatures.
 Architectural shingles (light colors): SRI 25-35.
 Standard “cool color” shingle options from Owens Corning and Owens Corning improve on dark shingles but still absorb significant heat.

 Dark asphalt shingles: SRI 15-25.
 The worst performer.
 Common on older Austin homes and the reason many attics hit 160ยฐF.